Updated on April 19th, 2021 by Bob Ciura

 We maintain a heavy focus on quality dividend stocks.
 There are many was to measure the quality of a dividend stock.
 One way is the length of a company’s dividend history.
 In general, stocks that have raised their dividends for multiple years in a row have demonstrated that they are committed to rewarding investors with steadily rising dividends.

-Investors are likely familiar with the Dividend Aristocrats, a group of 65 stocks in the S&P 500 Index with 25+ consecutive years of dividend increases.
-Meanwhile, investors should also familiarize themselves with the Dividend Challengers, which have raised their dividends for at least 5 years in a row.
+One lesser-known group of dividend growth stocks is the list of Dividend Challengers, which have raised their dividends for at least 5 years in a row.

 While 5 years is not the longest history of dividend growth, it does demonstrate a history of returning cash to shareholders with dividends.
 It also represents a company with a profitable business model, durable competitive advantages, and a positive growth outlook.

-With this in mind, we created a downloadable list of over 300 Dividend Challengers.
+With this in mind, we created a downloadable list of 278 Dividend Challengers.
 You can download your free copy of the Dividend Challengers list, along with relevant financial metrics like price-to-earnings ratios, dividend yields, and payout ratios, by clicking on the link below:

 This article will discuss an overview of Dividend Challengers, and why investors should consider quality dividend growth stocks.
 Additional information regarding dividend stocks in our coverage universe can be found in the Sure Analysis Research Database.